Leigh De-Vulgt

-Leigh Stewart De-Vulgt (born 17 March 1981) is a Welsh footballer who plays for Afan Lido.
+Leigh Stewart De-Vulgt (born 17 March 1981) is a Welsh footballer.

 Career

 Swansea City

 A Welsh youth and under-21 international, De-Vulgt began his career with his hometown club Swansea City, progressing through the youth ranks before making his professional debut on 26 December 1999 as a late substitute in place of Lee Jenkins during a 1–0 victory over Leyton Orient.
 He went on to make 23 league appearances for the club over four years before being released from his contract in December 2002 by new head coach Brian Flynn to clear room for new signings.

 Welsh Premier League

-After brief spells with Llanelli and Merthyr Tydfil, De-Vulgt spent two seasons at Carmerthen Town.
+After brief spells with Llanelli and Merthyr Tydfil, De-Vulgt spent two seasons at Carmarthen Town.
 In 2004, he moved to fellow Welsh Premier League side Port Talbot Town and has remained at the club since, making over 250 league appearances and finishing as runner-up in the 2010 Welsh Cup Final.
 In 2013, De-Vulgt was awarded the Welsh Premier League Clubman of the Year award for his long service to Port Talbot.

-He left Port Talbot in 2016 after 12 years with the side, joining Afan Lido as player-coach.
+He left Port Talbot in 2016 after 12 years with the side, joining Afan Lido as player-coach, where he played for two seasons before officially announced his retirement from professional football on 1 July 2018, at the age of 37.